oliviergob/aws-lambda-ec2-snapshots/README.md

 * Only one snapshot will be taken on one given day for one volume.
   * E.G. Assuming you configured a volume to have all three types of snapshots, on Monday 1st of March, only the monthly snapshot will be taken, both weekly and daily would be skipped as they would be exactly the same.

-## EC2 Instance Automated Snapshots Deletion
+## Automated Snapshots Deletion
 The Lambda function ec2SnapshotDeleter is being called daily by a Cloudwatch schedule event.
+It will delete any snapshot with a DeletionDate lower or equal to today's date.

 # Installation and Configuration
 ## prerequisites